1-877-929-7245

 Admire a seascape of jungle-draped limestone islands jutting out of emerald waters on an overnight cruise of Hạ Long Bay, ending with a sunrise tai chi lesson onboard our luxury ship.

-Modelled on Beijing’s Forbidden City, Hue’s expansive historic palace complex was built in the 19th-century.
-Explore lavish pagodas, decorated temple roofs and attractive gardens beside the Perfume River.
+Wander through Hue's expansive historic palace complex, built in the 19th century and modeled after Beijing's Forbidden City, taking in its lavish pagodas, intricately decorated temple roofs and attractive gardens beside the Perfume River.

-Known as Saigon until the 1970s, Ho Chi Minh City brims with history that is showcased during a guided tour and an exploration of the vast tunnels used in the conflict with the US.
+Known as Saigon until the 1970s, Ho Chi Minh City brims with centuries of history that is showcased during a guided tour and an exploration of the vast tunnel complex used during the Vietnam War.

 What’s included